Didictateur/QElephant/docs/QuBit/QuBit.md

 - ```observe() -> list[int]```

   forces the QuBit in a state, where the probabilities are given throught __state.
-Returns the new __state obtained.
+Returns the state obtained.